You don’t have to wait until fall to try the next version of macOS

 Monterey is set for release this fall.

-Tags: Apple, Apple iCloud, Apple Mac, Apple Time Machine, beta program, Big Tech, FaceTime, Live Text, malware, Microsoft Windows 11, Monterey, operating system, Operating System Updates, privacy, Safari, SharePlay, shortcuts, software update
+Tags: Apple, Apple iCloud, Apple Mac, Apple Safari, Apple Time Machine, beta program, Big Tech, FaceTime, Live Text, malware, Microsoft Windows 11, Monterey, Operating System Updates, operating systems, privacy, SharePlay, shortcuts, software update